fbpx

 Introduction to Approval Pathways

-In the world of medical device regulation, the FDA offers several pathways for introducing new products to the market.
-These pathways, Premarket Approval (PMA), the 510(k) Premarket Notification, and the De Novo classification request, are essential tools for achieving success.
-However, it’s crucial to understand that predicate devices play a significant role in 510(k) submissions.
-This article will explore how mastering these pathways and understanding the role of predicate devices can help you confidently navigate the regulatory landscape, ensuring a smoother and more assured approval for your device.
+In the world of medical device regulation, the FDA offers several pathways for introducing new non-low risk products to the market.
+(Premarket Approval (PMA), the 510(k) Premarket Notification, and the De Novo classification request).
+Over 50% of the FDA product codes are classified as Class II, and, while some product codes may be exempt, that makes the 510(k) pathway applicable the most device types.
+Therefore, it’s crucial to understand that predicate devices play a significant role in 510(k) submissions.
+This article will explore how understanding the role of predicate devices can help you confidently navigate the regulatory landscape, ensuring a smoother and more assured clearance for your device.

 How Do You Choose a Predicate Device?